Packing Topological Minors Half-Integrally: Pseudo-embeddings

 \begin{lemma} Let $\Sigma$ be a surface, and let $W$ be a set of oriented open disks in $\Sigma$ with pairwise disjoint closure.
 Let $H$ be a connected graph and $\Delta \in W$.
-For every positive integer $\rho$, the set of $\Delta$-signatures of pseudo-embeddings legal with respect to $W$ with $\Delta$-depth at most $\rho$ is well-quasi-ordered by $\preceq'$. \end{lemma}
+For every positive integer $\rho$, the set of $\Delta$-signatures of pseudo-embeddings of $H$ in $\Sigma$ legal with respect to $W$ with $\Delta$-depth at most $\rho$ is well-quasi-ordered by $\preceq'$. \end{lemma}

-\begin{pf} Since the $\Delta$-depth is bounded and $H$ is a fixed graph, there exist finite sets $A$,$B$ such that for any $\Delta$-signatures $(Q,(s_1,s_2,...,s_k))$ of a pseudo-embedding with $\Delta$-depth at most $\rho$, $Q$ is chosen from $A$, and each entry of each $s_j$ is chosen from $B$.
+\begin{pf} Since the $\Delta$-depth is bounded and $H$ is a fixed graph, there exist finite sets $A, B$ such that for any $\Delta$-signature $(Q,(s_1,s_2,...,s_k))$ of a pseudo-embedding of $H$ in $\Sigma$ with $\Delta$-depth at most $\rho$, $Q$ is chosen from $A$, and each entry of each $s_j$ is chosen from $B$.
 Hence $\preceq'$ is a well-quasi-ordering by Theorem \ref{Higman lemma}. \end{pf}